PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 (`unique`, `greatest`, `last`) vs developing custom deduping code.
 Develop custom deduping code if the existing strategies do not support the requirements for a source.

+### Surfacing Test Events

+In order to provide users with source events that they can immediately reference when building their workflow, we should employ 2 strategies whenever possible:

+#### Emit Events on First Run:
+- Polling sources should emit events on the first run.
+- Webhook-based sources should fetch existing events in the `deploy()` hook

+#### Include a static sample event
+- In case users aren't able to generate real source data
+-

 ### Polling Sources